 If you suspect anyone of operating an investigative or security agency without a license; or suspect any licensed Private Detective Agency, Security Agency or their employees are committing criminal acts or other violations please contact the Private Detective Unit via telephone at 609-633-9352 or e-mail us at our website: email@example.com.

-About the author: Bob Cowan is the owner of Cowan Investigations, a full service New Jersey Private Investigations Firm.
-Bob is the former Chief of the Jersey City Police Department and has 35 years experience as a police officer in New Jersey’s second largest municipality.
+About the author: Bob Cowan is the owner of Cowan Investigations, a full-service New Jersey Private Investigations Firm.
+Bob is the former Chief of the Jersey City Police Department and has 35 years of experience as a police officer in New Jersey’s second-largest municipality.

 If you wish to speak with me regarding this article, or if you need a consultation regarding it’s contents please do not hesitate to call me at 732-837-8444, seven days a week 8:00am to 8:00pm.